mirage/wodan/doc/scope.md

 ## Functional

-The filesystem provides a functional key value map.
+On disk, the filesystem provides a functional key value map.

 The main advantage of being functional is that this is flash-friendly: there are no in-place rewrites.